zxrepo/tbblue/src/c/DotCommands/dzx7/readme.txt

  if that is not the case.
 The user is expected to "CLEAR 32767" and then re-try.
  In the future, a new version may save the top 32k to a temporary file and restore that on exit so that no RAMTOP check will be necessary.
-This will be acceptable to dot commands whose running time would dominate disk save/load time.
+This will be acceptable for dot commands whose running time would dominate disk save/load time.